VishwaBardhanParasar/Manipulation-Array/README.md

 ## In this project manipulation operation performed on the array.

 ### Basically , As we know that once we intialized element in the array.We cannot perform manipulation operation like(Insertion , Deletion , Updation etc.) .
-### But, In this project I designed such a way that a primitive array can be perform manipulation opeartion.
+### But, In this project I designed such a way that a primitive array can be perform manipulation operation.
 #### I have add opearation as below
 ###### 1.Insertion
 ###### 2.Deletion